hyperledger/iroha-python/README.md

 This is a source repository for HL Iroha Python library.

-Currently, latest HL Iroha rc5 release (`hyperledger/iroha:latest` Docker image) is supported.
+Currently, latest [HL Iroha release 1.5](https://github.com/hyperledger/iroha/releases) is supported.
+It can be ussed with one of official docker images:
+- `hyperledger/iroha:latest`
+- `hyperledger/iroha-burrow:latest` with Hyperledger-Burrow support (smart contracts).

-The library works in Python 3 environment (Python 2 is not supported now).
+The library works in Python 3 environment (Python 2 is not supported).

 ### Installation